kaloprojects/KALO-ESP32-Voice-Chat-AI-Friends/README.md

 - Copy all .ino files of into same folder (it is one sketch, split into multiple Arduino IDE tabs)
 - Copy Audio file 'Welcome.wav' to ESP32 SD card, played on Power On (posted welcome.wav is a 'gong')
 - Update your hardware pin assignments in sketches 'KALO_ESP32_Voice_ChatGPT.ino' & 'lib_audio_recording.ino'
-- NEW: Update your credentials and all user settings in main sketch in header of 'KALO_ESP32_Voice_ChatGPT.ino'
+- NEW: Update your credentials and all user settings in header of main sketch 'KALO_ESP32_Voice_ChatGPT.ino'
-- Define your preferred AI "System Prompt" (String MESSAGES in header of 'lib_OpenAI_Chat.ino')
+- Define your own 'AI character' via "System Prompt" (String MESSAGES in header of 'lib_OpenAI_Chat.ino')
 - Optional: Toggle DEBUG flag to true (displaying Serial.print details) or false (for final usage)
 - Optional: Review default recording parameter (SAMPLE_RATE, GAIN_BOOSTER_I2S etc) in lib_audio_recording.ino header